aggrawal-ankur/gitbook/content/docs/debugging/wpd-2.md

 When there is no debugger, the kernel directly sends the `SIGSEGV` signal to the process and the process handles it.

-When there is a debugger process waiting for a segfault event, the debugee is suspended when it occurs and the debugger is notified using `waitpid()/waitid()` that "the debugee has been suspended because this event occurred".
+When there is a debugger process waiting for a segfault event, the debugee is suspended when it occurs and the debugger is notified using `waitpid()/waitid()` that "the debugee has been suspended because the segfault event occurred".

 * Since the debugee is suspended, it can't receive the signal until the debugger resumes it.